 The input from the upper layer – referred to here as “input” – can be one customer interaction (in use cases 1 and 2), or a category description (in use case 2).
-We make the assumption that this input consists of text and assumed fragment annotations. text is the actual text of the interaction or category description.
+We make the assumption that this input consists of text and (possibly) assumed fragment annotations. text refers to the actual (complete) text of the interaction or category description.
 The assumed fragments are annotations that span portions of the text, which are considered to express relevant content.
 One input can have any number of assumed fragment annotations, including none.